Skip to content

 gpu_memory_utilization: 0.85

-tensor_parallel_size: 4 # Number of GPUs
+tensor_parallel_size: 4 # Must match available GPUs (see Troubleshooting)

 max_num_seqs: 1